HackUTA/hackuta.github.io/index.md

   ],
   [
     "Who can attend?",
-    "Any undergraduate student is eligible for HackUTA.
+    "Any college student is eligible for HackUTA.
 Any experience, any background, any education, any text editor, you're welcome to attend!"
   ],
   [
     "Can I work with a team?",